spflueger/bes3-boss-himster-submission/README.md

 ### File Naming Conventions
 Currently there are certain conditions on the job option template filenames, in order that the scripts work correctly.
-- the analysis job option template files, should contain "ana" and depending on which kind of data that is analysed "mc", "data" or "inclMc"
+- the sim reco job option template files should contain "sim" or "rec"
-- ...
+- similarly, the analysis job option template files should contain "ana" These are the default names and can be changed in the config.json file.

 ### Usage
 Generally, use the *-h* or *--help* flags in the python script calls for more information.